Super-StarX/INI-IntelliSense/README.md

 5. Reload VS Code.

 ### Initial Setup
-To get full IntelliSense and diagnostics, you need to tell the extension where your schema file (`INICodingCheck.ini`) is located.
+To get full IntelliSense and diagnostics, you need to configure the dictionary file (`INICodingCheck.ini`) and your Mod root directory.
-1. Click the `$(warning) INI Schema` icon in the VS Code status bar (bottom-right).
+1. The extension will prompt you with a **Setup Wizard** upon first activation.
-2. In the file dialog that appears, find and select your `INICodingCheck.ini` file.
+2. You can also click the `$(rocket) INI: Show Setup Guide` command or use the status bar menu to reopen the wizard.
-3. The extension will automatically load and index the file.
-Upon success, the status bar icon will change to `$(check) INI Schema`.
+3. The wizard helps you download the official dictionary (with latest Ares/Phobos support) and set up your workspace paths automatically.

 ---